TillF/WASA-SED/docs/index.md

 <a name="4-2-output-of-the-river-module"></a>
 ### 4.2 Output of the river module

 The river routine calculates the water and sediment discharge in each river stretch.
-Currently, the output comprises the water discharge and storage values for each timestep, and the linear response function, when river routing scheme 1 is selected.
-The following files (see [Table 14](#table-14)) are generated as daily time series, if enabled and depending on the selected routing scheme.
+The following files (see [Table 14](#table-14)) are generated as time series, if enabled, depending on the selected routing scheme.

 <a name="table-14"></a>
 **Table 14:** Output files of the river module.